-Get the Essentials: There are countless baby products in the marketplace but only a few that are essential for the time when you bring your baby home.
+Get the Essentials: There are countless baby products in the marketplace, but only a few are essential for when you bring your baby home.

-Don’t feel the need to rush out and get everything.
+Don’t feel the need to rush out and get everything all at once.
 However, it is good to be prepared.

 Here is a list of things that are usually considered more essential:

 - Car Seat – Hospitals require parents to have a car seat for their baby before they take their child home.

 - Bassinet or Crib – It is important to have a secure and safe place for your baby to sleep.

 - Formula and Bottles/Breast Pump – If you are not planning to breastfeed, you will need to buy formula for your baby.
 If you are planning to breastfeed, contact your insurance provider or your local WIC office to obtain a breast pump.